anbegaral/frontend-nanodegree-mobile-portfolio/README.md

 The javascript and css code have been minified using **Gulp** tasks.

 ## Installation
-To view the final result, the user just needs to download the content of `dist` folder and open the index.html in dist folder on a browser.
+To view the final result, the user just needs to download the content of `dist` folder and open the `index.html` on a browser.